AhmadBShaik/ubuntu-config/README.md

 ## **Installation**
 ### **Burning OS into USB/ Creating bootable USB**
 0. Install the Rufus and attach the USB to laptop
-1. Select the USB drive attached to your system that you want to use.
+1. Select the USB drive attached to our system that you want to use.
 2. Choose the downloaded ISO file of Jammy JellyFish.
 3. After that simply click on the Start button.
 For more clear idea see the below screenshot.
 ![](rufus.png)